nim-lang/Nim/doc/nimc.rst

 EnumConv                         Warn about conversions from enum to enum.
 AnyEnumConv                      Warn about any conversions to an enum type.
 HoleEnumConv                     Warn about conversion to an enum with
                                  holes.
-Thes conversions are unsafe.
+These conversions are unsafe.
 ResultUsed                       Warn about the usage of the
                                  built-in `result` variable.
 User                             Some user-defined warning.